xemul/cylang/README.md

  \- on a map and a string removes the respective key from the map

-* Boolean
+### Boolean

 Tokens: `& | ^ ~`.
-All but ~ need two more boolean tokens, ~ needs one.
+All but `~` need two more boolean tokens, `~` needs one.
-Do what they are expected to, but note, that for & and | both tokens ARE evaluated before doing the operation, it's not like && and || in C.
+Do what they are expected to and result in a boolean value.
+Note, that for `&` and `|` both argument tokens ARE evaluated before doing the operation, it's not like && and || in C.

-* Lists
+### Lists

 Tokens: `( ) (: (| (- (< (> (<> +( +) -( -)`.
-Tokens ( and ) mark the list
+Tokens `(` and `)` mark the list
 start and end respectively.
 Other tokens typically need at least one more list token.

 `(:` generates a new list.
-It needs 3 more number tokens and makes a new list with numbers starting from the 1st number ending below the 3rd one with the 2nd number being an incremental step (works only for positive values).
+It evaluates 3 more number tokens and results in a new  list with numbers starting from the 1st number ending below the 3rd one with the 2nd number being an incremental step (works only for positive values).

 `(|` maps a list.
-It takes one list token and one other token, then for each element from the 1st one calls the 2nd token (to refer to the list element to convert use a cursor) then puts into the resulting list.
+It evaluates next list token and grabs one more token, then for each element from the 1st one evaluates the grabbed 2nd token (to refer to the list element in it use a cursor token) then puts the result into the resulting list.

 `(-` filters a list.
-Works similarly to map, but the 2nd token should result in a boolean true or false value meaning that the respective element (a cursor) should be included into the new list or not.
+Works similarly to map, but the 2nd token should result in a boolean value meaning that the respective element (a cursor) should be included into the resulting list or not.

-`(>`, `(<` and `(<>` cut the list (and produce a new one).
-Take one list token and one (or two for the `<>` one) number(s).
-New list is cut from head, tail or both respectively up to, but not including, the numbered position(s).
+`(>`, `(<` and `(<>` cut the list and result in a new one.
+Evaluate one list token and one (or two for the `<>` one) number(s).
+The resulting list is cut from head, tail or both respectively up to, but not including, the numbered position(s).
+Rule of a thumb is `>` results in the right (tail) part of the list and `<` results in the left (head) part of the list.

 `+(` and `+)` are push to head and push to tail respectively.
-Take list token and any other one and add the latter to the former.
+Evaluate list token and one more one of any type, then add the latter value to the former list.
+The result is NOVALUE, the 1st list token is modified in place.

 Similarly `-(` and `-)` are pops from head or tail.
-Take one list token and modify it.
-Evaluated into whatever is poped from the list or a special NOVALUE if the list is empty.
+Evaluate one list token and modify it in place.
+Both result in whatever is poped from the list or in a NOVALUE if the list was empty.

-* Operations with strings
+### Operations with strings

+Tokens: `%% %~ %/ %^`.
+All evaluate one more token string to work on.

-`%%` taken a string token and generates a new formatted one.
-Formatting means scanning the string and getting `\(...)` pieces from it.
-Each `...` piece is then considered to be a symbol which gets evaluated and instead of the whole `\(...)` block the string representation of it is inserted.
+`%%` results in a new formatted string.
+Formatting means scanning the argument string and getting the `\(...)` pieces from it.
+Each `...` piece is then considered to be a symbol which is dereferenced and instead of the whole `\(...)` block the string representation of it is inserted.
 E.g.

     %% "Hello, \(name)!"

-will evaluate the "name" symbol and, if it's a string "world", will result in a new string "Hello, world!"
+will dereference the "name" symbol and, if it's a string "world", will result in a new string "Hello, world!"

 `%~` is the atio (or strtol) command.
-It takes a string and coverts it into a number value.
+Results in a number value corresponding to the argument string.

-`%/` takes the string and splits it using spaces and tabs as separator.
-The evaluated value is a list with strings.
+`%/` splits the argument string using spaces and tabs as separator.
+The result is a list of strings.

-`%^` and `%$` take two strings and evaluate a boolean value meaning whether the 1st string respectively starts of ends with the second one.
+`%^` and `%$` evaluates one more string and evaluate a boolean value meaning whether the first argument respectively starts of ends with the second one.

-* Checks, if-s and loops
+### Checks, if-s and loops

-Tokens `= != > >= < <=` take two numbers or two strings and compare them as
+Check tokens: `= != > >= < <=`.
+Evaluate two more tokens of the same type, compare
-expected.
-All evaluate into a boolean value.
+them and retuls in a boolean value.

+Ifs and loops tokens: `? ?? ~( ~?`.
+All evaluate one or more command blocks and may pass control to them.
+All typically result in NOVALUE, but of the `<-` command is met in the command block, the if/loop token is evaluated into its argument (see more details further).

-The `?` takes three tokens -- a boolean one and two command blocks.
+The `?` evaluates three tokens -- a boolean one and two command blocks.
 If the bool is true the control is passed to the first block, otherwise to the second.
-This token may get evaluated into some value, see the `<-` command further.

 The `??` token is the multiple choice token.
-It takes one command block token and considers it to consist of bool:block pairs.
-The first boolean true token which passes control to the respective block token, then the whole ?? evaluation stops.
-This token may as well get evaluated into some value with the `<-` command.
+It evaluates one command block token and considers it to consist of bool:block pairs.
+The first boolean token evaluated into true value passes control to the respective block token, then the whole ?? evaluation stops.

 Loops are `~(` and `~?`.
-The former one take a list and a command block then passes control to the block for each element from the list.
+The former one evaluates a list and a command block then passes control to the block for each element from the list.
 To access the element into the block use the cursor.
-The latter one takes boolean token and a command block one.
-The block is executed while the boolean stays true.
-The `<-` command may also cause the loop tokens to be evaluated.
+The latter one grabs boolean token and a evaluates a command block one.
+The block is then executed while the evaluation of the boolean one results in true.

-* Printing
+### Printing

-Tokens <code>`</code> and <code>``</code> print the next evaluated token on the screen.
-The former one accepts only strings and prints them as is, the latter one accepts any other token and prints it some string representation.
+Tokens: <code>`</code> and <code>``</code>.
+Evaluate next token and print it on the screen.
+The former one accepts only strings and prints them as is, the latter one accepts any other token and prints it some string representation, e.g. strings are printed with quotes aound and new lines at the end.

-* Command blocks
+### Command blocks

-Tokens `{` and `}` denote start and end of the command block, token `.` is a shortcut for the `{ }` pair and means a no-op block (useful for `?` and `??` commands).
+Tokens: `{ } -> . <- <?`.
+The `{` and `}` denote start and end of the command block,
+token `.` is a shortcut for the `{ }` pair and means a no-op block (useful as `?` and `??` sub-blocks).
 Tokens `->`, `<-` and `<?` switch between blocks.

-The `->` one takes command block and map tokens, sets the map as the namespace, passes control to the command block, then restores the namespace back.
+The `->` one evaluates a command block token and a map token, sets the map as the namespace, passes control to the command block, then restores the namespace back.
 It's thus the way to do a function call with arguments.
 Using `_:` namespace makes smth like goto.

-The `<-` is like return or break in C. It evaluates the next token, then completes execution of the command block it's within and (!) makes the next token be the result of evaluation of whatever token caused the execution of this command block.
-For example `-> { <- 1 }` makes the first `->` be evaluated into 1.
-The `? _+ { <- 1 } .` makes `?` be evaluated into 1, since it's `?` who caused execution of the block with `<-`.
+The `<-` is like return or break in C. It evaluates the next token, then completes execution of the current command block and (!) makes the evaluated argument be the result of evaluation of the token that caused the execution of this command block.

+E.g. the `-> { <- 1 }` makes the first `->` be evaluated into 1.
+The `? _+ { <- 1 } .`
+makes `?` be evaluated into 1, since it's `?` that caused execution of the block with `<-`.

 The `<?` token is used to propagate the "return" one more code block up.
 It evaluates the next token, if it's a NOVALUE or boolean FALSE does nothing, otherwise it acts as `<-` stopping execution of current block and evaluating it's caller into the value.

-* Miscelaneous
+### Miscelaneous

+Tokens: `@ $ ;`.

-Token `@` evaluates a list token and one more token and checks whether the latter one is present in the list.
-Evaluates into a boolean value.
+The `@` evaluates a list token and one more token and checks whether the latter one is present in the list.
+Results in a boolean value.

-Token `$` evaluates the next token, checks it to be list, map or string and evaluates into a number value equal to the size of the argument.
+The `$` evaluates the next token, checks it to be list, map or string and results in a number value equal to the size of the argument.

-Token `;` evaluates two next tokens.
-If the first one is not a NOVALUE `;` evaluates into this value, otherwise `;` evaluates into the 2nd value.
-It's meaning is the "default value".
+The `;` evaluates two next tokens.
+If the first one is not a NOVALUE `;` it results in this value, otherwise `;` results in the 2nd value.
+It's token meaning is the "default value".

-...
-TO BE CONTINUED
+## Launching

+The `cyvm` binary syntax is

+* `cyvm -c` prints the commands and their short meaning
+* `cyvm -r file.cy` runs the program in a file
+* `cyvm -t file.cy` prints the found tokens without evaluating them

+When running a program execution starts by evaluating the very first token.
+A special name `Args` is available in the root map and is the list of CLI arguments (including the .cy file name).

+Each token has a location in the file in the `@line.number` format.
+The `-t` option prints tokens and their location.
+When an error in evaluation occurs the cyvm prints the fauling token location and exits.

+## What else

+Memory management is absent.
+There's no explicit malloc/free commands, objects are allocated transparently and are not freed :) garbage collection, well, may come some day.

+Error handling is not there yet.
+In some situations (e.g. out-of-bounds list access or getting a missing key from the map) the result is NOVALUE, in all other cyvm just exits.

+Doing recursion looks clumsy, look at examples/qsort-rec.cy file's line

+    -> split [ split split words b ]

+it does the recursive call, but to make the split function call itself it pushes its name into the namespace it will live in.